hepplerj/machinesvalley/about.md

 and narrative will appear over time as ways for me to ask questions of my research, illustrate points I'm trying to make, and extend upon subjects and themes covered in my dissertation chapters.
 Various aspects of the project are bound to change over time.
-As those changes occur, I will try to document on the project blog.

 ### Contributing